NF

 Microbial characterization during distribution with and without residual chlorine

 Monitoring the changes that occur to water during distribution is vital to ensure water safety.
-In this study, the biological stability of reverse osmosis (RO) produced drinking water, characterized by low cell concentration and low assimilable organic carbon, in combination w ...
+In this study, the biological stability of reverse osmosis (RO) produced drinking water, characterized by low cell concentration and low assimilable organic carbon, in combination with ...

 Desalination technology based on Reverse Osmosis (RO) membrane filtration has been resorted to provide high-quality drinking water.
 RO produced drinking water is characterized by a low bacterial cell concentration.
-Monitoring microbial quality and ensuring membrane-treated wat ...
+Monitoring microbial quality and ensuring membrane-treated water ...

 Periodic chemical cleaning with urea